oneKelvinSmith/monokai-emacs/README.md

     (when (and sys/win32p (> emacs-major-version 24))
       (add-hook 'window-setup-hook '(lambda () (load-theme 'monokai t))))
 ```
-For more info check this thread: [Invalid font in org-mode](https://github.com/oneKelvinSmith/monokai-emacs/issues/56)
+For more info check the thread in [#56](https://github.com/oneKelvinSmith/monokai-emacs/issues/56)

 # Bugs & Improvements